-- 1. IN COMPLIANCE.
+1. IN COMPLIANCE.
 Permittee shall test combustion stack every two years.
-Prior test was conducted in 2013 and 2015.
-Next test is due in 2017. - 2.
-IN COMPLIANCE.
+Testing was conducted in 2017, 2015, and 2013.

+2. IN COMPLIANCE.
 Permittee shall test PECS stack every two years.
-Prior tests were conducted in September 2016, December 2014 and June 2012.
-Next test is due in 2018.
+Testing was conducted in September 2016, December 2014 and June 2012.
+Next test is scheduled for the week of September 17, 2018.

-- 3. IN COMPLIANCE.
+3. IN COMPLIANCE.
 Permittee shall sample TDS on a weekly basis with a minimum of three samples collected per week.
 Records were presented.
-Five samples are being collected per week. - 4.
-IN COMPLIANCE Volatility records are attached. (#3 attached)
+Five samples are being collected per week.

+4. IN COMPLIANCE.
+Volatility records are attached.